 - Use our Pet-Friendly City Assessment to understand your city’s current pet-friendliness and greatest opportunities.

 - Check the 12 Traits of Pet-Friendly Cities model to determine where you want to focus.
-If you already know your top priority, use these links to go straight to supporting resources:
+If you already know your top priority, use these links to go straight to supporting information and resources:

-- Review the Playbook for Pet-Friendly Cities for ideas to help you build your program.
+- Review the Playbook for Pet-Friendly Cities and other resources to help you build your program.
 The playbook has numerous tips and learnings from best practices and pilot programs that are already underway.